redhat-cop/containers-quickstarts/jenkins-agents/jenkins-agent-android/README.md

 For all params see the list in the `../../.openshift/templates/jenkins-agent-generic-template.yml` or run `oc process --parameters -f ../../.openshift/templates/jenkins-agent-generic-template.yml`.

 ## Jenkins
 Add a new Kubernetes Container template called `jenkins-agent-android` (if you've build and pushed the container image locally) and specify this as the node when running builds.
 If you're using the template attached; the `role: jenkins-agent` is attached and Jenkins should automatically discover the agent for you.
 Further instructions can be found [here](https://docs.openshift.com/container-platform/3.7/using_images/other_images/jenkins.html#using-the-jenkins-kubernetes-plug-in-to-run-jobs).
-Python installation commands are slightly modified from the SCL versions, which can be found [here](https://github.com/sclorg/s2i-python-container/tree/master/3.6).